shortstheory/dtn-unetstack/README.md

 Goals which will not be covered by the first iteration but which may be covered in the future are:

+* Dedicated ACK schemes.
+Though this is very important in DTNs, we are only focussing on single hop routing and we only need to make sure our message has reached the next hop node.
 * Multihop routing of PDUs.
 * Dynamic routing protocols.
 * Fragmentation and reassembly of large PDUs.